gem5/gem5-resources-website/BUILDING.md

 ## GitHub Action to Deploy to Github Pages

-Our GitHub Actions workflow in `.github/workflows/main.yml` automatically deploys a static website to GitHub Pages when changes are pushed to the "static-website" branch.
-It utilizes the ["JamesIves/github-pages-deploy-action"](https://github.com/marketplace/actions/deploy-to-github-pages) action to perform the deployment
+Our GitHub Actions workflow in `.github/workflows/main.yml` automatically deploys a static website to GitHub Pages when changes are pushed to the "main" branch.
+It utilizes the [JamesIves/github-pages-deploy-action](https://github.com/marketplace/actions/deploy-to-github-pages) action to perform the deployment

 ### Workflow Configuration

-The workflow is triggered on the push event, specifically for the static-website branch, and also allows for manual triggering using the workflow_dispatch event.
+The workflow is triggered on the push event, specifically for the main branch, and also allows for manual triggering using the workflow_dispatch event.

 ### Job: deployment